 ♻️ Substitutes & Variations

 - Swap cream cheese for a soft goat cheese, ricotta or even mascarpone or a dairy‑free alternative for a lighter or vegan version.
-If you love vegan, try my Creamy Roasted Garlic & White Bean Dip, it's so good and simple.
+If you love vegan, try my Romanian bean dip, it's so good and simple.

 - Add some roasted walnuts for a mushroom‑walnut paté.